menu close open event RSVP required ticketed event

 The Wisconsin Humane Society Milwaukee Campus and Sojourner Family Peace Center have partnered to provide the Safe Haven program, which offers up to 60 days of shelter for animals from families affected by domestic violence.

-Research finds that 71% of women with animals seeking shelter reported that their partner had threatened, hurt or killed their animal (Ascione, Weber and Wood, 1997).
+Research finds that 75% of abused women who have companion animals report a history of their companion animal being threatened or intentionally harmed by their intimate partner*.
 Abusers often use animals as pawns to manipulate and control the survivor, taking advantage of the survivor's concern for his or her animal.
 Abusers may threaten, harm, or kill animals to intimidate survivors, demand silence about the abuse, or prevent them from leaving.

 Many survivors are unable to leave an abusive situation because they fear for their animal’s safety.
 The Safe Haven program makes it possible for survivors to leave an abusive relationship without losing their companion animal.
 Animals provide companionship, comfort, and unconditional love to survivors and their children affected by domestic violence, and preserving the bond between families and their animals is vitally important.